People with human immunodeficiency virus (HIV)

 People who inject steroids or other performance enhancing drugs are at risk of HIV and both hepatitis B and C, if they share needles, syringes or any injecting equipment such as swabs or tourniquets.
 Injecting equipment should be used once only and never shared.

-You can be immunised against hepatitis B, but not against HIV or hepatitis C. Those responsible for managing on-field injuries and players involved in contact sports are strongly advised to be immunised against hepatitis B. Infection control procedures should be used even if you are immunised.
+You can be immunised against hepatitis B, but not against HIV or hepatitis C. Those responsible for managing on-field injuries and players involved in contact sports are strongly advised to be immunised against hepatitis B. Use infection control procedures even if you are immunised.

 Where to get help